Disney $50M YouTube TV / DirecTV Stream Settlement (2026)

 Estimated Payment Pro rata based on subscription length

-Court N.D.
-Cal., San Jose Division (Judge Davila)
+Court U.S. District Court, Northern District of California, San Jose Division (Judge Edward J. Davila)